audioplastic/audioplastic.github.com/source/_posts/2013-01-24-bioaid-algo.markdown

 Next Time
 ----------

+For those who want a technical overview of the whole project immediately, there is a YouTube video below containing a 42 minute screencast of a talk that I gave back in September 2012.

+<iframe width="420" height="315" src="http://www.youtube.com/embed/0hfFheal8KU" frameborder="0" allowfullscreen></iframe>

 This post has described general hearing aid technology and some of scientific the motivations for developing a new class of hearing aid.
-In the subsequent post, I will detail the algorithm structure and its properties.
+In the next posts, I will discuss the algorithm structure and its properties.